OSVR/OSVR-Core/README.md

-OGVR Core System
+OSVR Core System
 ================

-This is the code and libraries to use when developing with OGVR.
+This is the code and libraries to use when developing with OSVR.

 - For developing plugins, you'll use the @ref PluginKit library.
 - For developing applications using the framework, you'll use the @ref ClientKit library.